Hawaii forecasters list potential impacts from Hurricane Douglas and advise precautionary actions

 >> Minor to locally moderate damage to marinas, docks, boardwalks, and piers.
 A few small craft broken away from moorings.

-FLOODING RAIN: Prepare for life-threatening flooding having possible extensive impacts across Maui County and the Big Island.
-Potential
+Protect against life-threatening rainfall flooding having possible extensive impacts across the State of Hawaii.
+Potential impacts include:

 >> Major rainfall flooding may prompt many evacuations and rescues.